GoogleCloudPlatform/nodejs-docs-samples/iot/beta-features/gateway/README.md

 # Google Cloud IoT Core NodeJS Gateway sample

-This sample app demonstrates sending telemetry data on behalf of device using the a Cloud IoT Core gateway.
+This sample app demonstrates sending telemetry data on behalf of a device using the Cloud IoT Core gateways.

 # Setup